manoel-lopes/clean-forum-node-api/README.md

 ## 🧪 Test Patterns

-- **In-Memory Database**: In-memory repositories (`infra/persistence/repositories/in-memory`) are used for testing use cases to provide a fast and isolated test environment.
+- **In-Memory Database**: For unit and integration tests, it uses in-memory repositories to replace the actual database.
+This provides a fast and isolated test environment.
-- **Stubs**: The `UseCaseStub` (`infra/doubles/stubs/use-case.stub.ts`) is used to replace real use cases in controller tests.
+- **Stubs**: It uses stubs to replace real implementations of certain modules (like use cases) with a controlled, predictable behavior during tests.
-- **Spies/Mocks**: `vi.spyOn` from Vitest is used to mock methods and observe their behavior in tests.
+- **Spies/Mocks**: To verify interactions between different parts of the code, it uses spies and mocks to observe function calls and their arguments.
-- **Fakes**: Factory functions like `makeUser` are used to generate fake data for testing.
+- **Fakes**: It uses factory functions to generate fake data for testing, ensuring consistent and repeatable test scenarios.
-- **E2E Testing**: `supertest` is used to perform end-to-end tests by making HTTP requests to the running application.
+- **E2E Testing**: It performs end-to-end tests by making HTTP requests to the running application and asserting the responses.

 ---

-## 📂 Repository Structure
+## 📂 Project Structure

 ```
 ├── prisma/               # Prisma schema, migrations, and seed scripts